 Tips to Help You Stay on Your Treatment Plan:

 - Drink more water

-- Eat more green, leafy vegetables
+- Eat more green, leafy vegetables and protein

 - Eat good food and get rid of the junky stuff especially sugar as the excess converts to fat stores!